A venture studio for young builders · NYC

 • 1:1 advisory with Ashley and Kurt

-• Real partnership and funding development
+• Real partnership and funding development — we help builders raise capital from real sources

 • Network introductions across our ecosystem